dsaprajoth/entain_task_prajoth/README.md

    - Filters out the races that are one minute past the advertised start
    - Sorts the races list by advertised start ascending
    - Triggers the view to display the relevant list of 5 races on screen
-4. Right before publishing the change to the view, the `NextRaceViewModel` also starts observing the child view models for each race `RaceListItemViewModel` in order to observe for the timer to notify of a race which has gone beyond a minute.
+4. A global timer is started and keeps notifying both view models of the time interval. `RaceListItemViewModel` listens to the timer and updates the countdown string displayed. `NextRaceViewModel` listens to the timer and checks if any of the timer has about to go beyond a minute.
 5. As it is notified, it calls the API again to fetch the new set of races as we have irrelavant list of races (race which is one minute past the advertised start)
 6. The `NextRaceViewModel` process the new list again as in Step 3 and the flow continues.

 # Accessibility
 1. App is made accessible by making the layouts responding to font scale changes and custom voice over text to the user to get accurate information of the UI on screen.